iamsitting/iamsitting.github.io/content/papers/security.md

 ### C. Closing Word

 This article has focused primarily on the pastoral implications rather than comprehensive exegetical defense.
+Critics may object that this position requires forcing unnatural interpretations onto warning passages.
+The appendix addresses these exegetical concerns directly, showing how kingdom-focused interpretation actually resolves textual tensions that plague both traditional positions.

 The doctrine of salvation—its nature, assurance, fruit, and reward—has been the subject of centuries of careful study, debate, and prayer.
 This article does not presume to close that conversation.

 What has been offered here is another way to hold the tension: